Wichita Water Partners shows cost plan for water treatment plant

-On Friday the water treatment plant steering and oversight committee heard an update from Wichita Water Partners.
+WICHITA, Kan.
+(KSNW) – On Friday, the water treatment plant steering and oversight committee heard an update from Wichita Water Partners.

 The water treatment plant proposal will be turned into the city by the 28th so the end of the month deadline can be met for federal financing.